 - 3 tablespoons sugar

-- 8 ounces container Cool Whip I used fat free or 2 cups cream whipped with 3 tbsp sugar
+- 8 ounces container Cool Whip I used fat free or 2 cups cream whipped with 3 tablespoon sugar

 - 16 ounces bag mini marshmallows